Pomax/are-we-flying/docs/index.md

     css.setProperty(`--heading`, heading);

     // And then also place the plane itself higher than
-    // the shadown on the ground (if we're in the air): css.setProperty(`--altitude`, max(lift, 0));
+    // the shadow on the ground (if we're in the air): css.setProperty(`--altitude`, max(lift, 0));
   }
 }